 If you have other circulatory risk factors such as diabetes, heart or kidney disease, secondary hypertension, or if your blood pressure remains high, then medication is usually started straight away, in addition to these lifestyle changes – not instead of them.

-Which antihypertensive drugs are used?
+Which high blood pressure drugs are used?

 - thiazide-like diuretics